geekp2p/ChargeBridge/README.md

 python charging_controller.py
 ```

 4. Observe the logs from both the client and `central.py`.
-A
-   `BootNotification` is sent immediately after the WebSocket connection is
-   established.
-The central system replies with an interval (default 300 s)
+On connection the
-   and the client schedules a periodic `Heartbeat` task.
-You should see log
+   client sends a `BootNotification` and schedules periodic `Heartbeat`
-   entries similar to:
+   messages.
+When a session starts you will also see `Authorize` and
+   `StatusNotification` records.
+Example output:

    ```
    ← BootNotification from vendor=Unknown, model=Gresgying 120-180 kW DC